digao-dalpiaz/FlightGear-Panel/README.md

 ## How to use

-1. Use XMLGen app and generate XML file specifying the FlightGear installation directory.
+1. Use XMLGen app to generate PropertyList XML file specifying the FlightGear installation directory.

 2. Run FGPanel app (an UDP Server socket will automatically start).
    *If you are going to use this app on another remote computer, remember to allow access through the firewall.*